Mateusz-Peplinski/AAPADS/README.md

 3. Monitor the notifications and take action as necessary.

 ## ⚙️ Setup & Installation
-Will be released with the first official program release
+Will be released with the first official program release, soon...